jstimpfle/gitadmin/README.md

   can add other users with prefix guest-. (this tool was written with university system administrators in mind).

+Test the shell by ssh'ing testgitadmin@jstimpfle.de: If you login with password "testgitadmin", you'll get gitadmin root shell.
+If you create a gitadmin user, register an ssh public key for that user ("su USER add\_sshkey") and login again using that key, you'll get a gitadmin shell as that user.
+And you can also use that ssh login for git interactions such as clone / pull / push.

 This isn't a stable version yet.
 If you are interested in improvements, help testing and get in touch.
 I'd love to use a plain text database instead and